seraogianluca/GIAR/docs/UserManual.md

 2. [Administration Overview](#2-administration-overview)
 3. [Player Overview](#3-player-overview)

 ## 1. System Overview

 GIAR (Games information and Ratings) is an application that collects information and ratings about videogames.

+The System Allows:

+**An Administrator to:**
+- View the Stats all User Preferences by Country
+- Adding a New Game
+- Update Game
+- Delete Game

+**An Player User to:**
+- Register an Account
+- Delete the owner account
+- Search a Game
+- View the Top List by Platform of all register Games
+- Connecting with other players by the private social network
+- Make a Wishlist
+- Make a List with your Games
+- Preference Browse options

 ## 2. Administration Overview